Formal Estimation of Collision Risks for Autonomous Vehicles: A Compositional Data-Driven Approach: Data-Driven Construction of SBC

 with $\mathbf{1}_{X_{0_i}}(x_i)$ and $\mathbf{1}_{X_{c_i}}(x_i)$ being indicator functions acting on initial and collision sets, respectively.
 We denote the optimal value of ROP by $\eta_{R_i}^*$.
 If $\eta_{R_i}^* \leq 0$, a solution to the ROP implies the satisfaction of conditions~\eqref{Eq:8_1}-\eqref{Eq:8_4} in Definition~\ref{Def:4}.

-We modified conditions~\eqref{Eq:8_1}-\eqref{Eq:8_4} of Definition~\ref{Def:4} by artificially adding $\eta_i$ to its right-hand side and defining it as the objective function of the ROP.
-In the sequel, we provide our solution to find an SBC for each unknown agent by establishing a probabilistic relation between the optimal value of ROP (\emph{i.e.,} $\eta_{R_i}^*$) and that of its corresponding scenario optimization program (SOP).

 To solve the proposed ROP in~\eqref{ROP}, we face two major difficulties.
-First, the proposed ROP in~\eqref{ROP} has infinitely-many constraints since the state and interaction of $\mathcal A_i$ live in continuous sets (\emph{i.e.,} $x_i \in X_i$, $w_i \in W_i$).
+First, the proposed ROP in~\eqref{ROP} has infinitely-many constraints since the state and interaction of $\mathcal A_i$ both live in continuous sets (\emph{i.e.,} $x_i \in X_i$, $w_i \in W_i$).
 In addition and more importantly, one needs to know the precise map $f_i$ in $g_{i_5}$ in order to solve the optimization problem in~\eqref{ROP}.
 To tackle these two difficulties, we propose a scenario optimization program corresponding to the original ROP.
-Suppose $(\hat x_{i_l},\hat w_{i_l})^{N_i}_{l=1}$ denote $N_i$ independent-and-identically distributed (i.i.d.) sampled data from $X_i \times W_i$.
-In our setting, we take two consecutive sampled data-points from trajectories of $\mathcal A_i$ as the pair of $(x_i(k),x_i(k+1))$ and denote it by $(\hat x_i, f_i(\hat x_i))$.
+Suppose $(\hat x_{i_l},\hat w_{i_l})^{N_i}_{l=1}$ denote $N_i$ i.i.d. sampled data within $X_i \times W_i$.
+We take two consecutive sampled data-points from trajectories of $\mathcal A_i$ as the pair of $(x_i(k),x_i(k+1))$ and denote it by $(\hat x_i, f_i(\hat x_i, \hat w_i,\varsigma_i))$.
 We now propose the following scenario optimization program (SOP), for any $i\in \{1,\dots,M\}$: